Minister cannot say if cyber attack on Jaguar Land Rover was state-sponsored

 “So it is a very important issue that we take seriously.”

-JLR said earlier this week it was “working at pace” to restart its operations across retail and production sites.
+JLR said earlier this week it was “working at pace” to restart its operations across production sites, though it said its retail partners “remain open”.

 The company stressed there was “no evidence” that any customer data has been stolen in the attack.